tokenized/specification/README.md

 ### Assets

-All asset payloads for the Asset related message actions.
+All asset payloads for the Asset related actions.

-### Messages
+### Resources

-All message payloads for the Message related message actions.
+All resources and message payloads for message related actions.

 # License